 Spotlight on hepatitis research

-Hepatitis research hit the headlines recently when a clinical study known as the “Turquoise-II trial” revealed that a new treatment cured more than 90% of patients with hepatitis C with 12 weeks of tablets (find out more).
+Hepatitis research hit the headlines in 2014 when a clinical study known as the “Turquoise-II trial” revealed that a new treatment cured more than 90% of patients with hepatitis C with 12 weeks of tablets (find out more).
 This breakthrough does indeed mark a turning point in treatment of the hepatitis C virus – or HCV as it is often called.
-It’s for that reason that we’ve decided to shine a spotlight on hepatitis C research on World Hepatitis Day.
+It’s for that reason that we’ve decided to shine a spotlight on hepatitis C research on World Hepatitis Day 2014.

 It’s only by doing research that we will make progress in treating diseases.
 And that’s what’s happening right now with hepatitis C – we’re making rapid progress.
 Previously, treatment focused on boosting the immune system with interferon injections over six or 12 months.
 But this approach came with difficult side effects and failed to cure three people in every ten treated.